 Due to lack of proper labelling and registration of present wastes, the quantity of wastes, form of wastes (e.g. solids, liquids), chemical composition, and hazardous materials classification are unknown.
 Due to their poor storage conditions, the soil, groundwater and building materials at the sites with abandoned hazardous wastes are frequently contaminated.

 Hazardous waste clean-up and destruction is a complex task.
 TAUW has a long track record of the assessment and inventory of hazardous wastes sites.
-Throughout our decades of experience with the inventorying of POPs, pesticides, global remediation of Persistent Organic Pollutants (POP) and obsolete pesticides in developing countries, we have created the tools to inventory all sorts of hazardous wastes.
-TAUW can assist the client in the entire process, from the initial inventory, the preparation of documentation for clean-up, up to the supervision of the clean-up itself.
+Throughout our decades of experience with the inventorying of POPs, pesticides, global remediation of POPs and obsolete pesticides in developing countries, we have created the tools to inventory all sorts of hazardous wastes.
+TAUW can assist clients in the entire process, from the initial inventory, the preparation of documentation for clean-up, up to the supervision of the clean-up itself.

 In general, our procedure to clean up abandoned hazardous wastes entails the following steps: